Rolodophone/nea/report/report.md

 ## Adherence to Requirements

 As you can see from the Testing section, my project met the majority of my A-level standard objectives.
+All the objectives which are ticked were met to a full extent.
 I did not complete any of the extension objectives since I wanted to focus on the A-level standard ones.
 Overall, I believe I met all the requirements of what would be expected of my project.
 Although I did not complete all of my objectives, I think this is because I was too ambitious when I wrote the objectives, not because my project is inadequate.
 Individually, I don't think the objectives are above A-level standard, but there are so many of them, and it becomes very complicated to put it all together such that the codebase remains manageable and well-written in general.
 The wide scope of the project added lots of complexity.
 On top of this there is the fact that having so much functionality makes it very time-consuming to code.

+## Challenges

 It was not easy to code the game.
 According to IntelliJ IDEA's Statistic plugin, my project has 3,130 (2,422 non-blank and non-comment) lines of Kotlin code, and Kotlin is a very concise programming language.
 Although I used libraries such as libGDX that handle a lot of low-level stuff for me, I still have to learn how to use the libraries, which is challenging in and of itself.
 But the most difficult part overall was figuring out how the classes should be designed so that I can get the behaviour I would like, while keeping the code easy to change, easy to extend, sensible, and easy to understand.
 In other words, flexible, loosely-coupled and coherent.

 ## Possible Improvements

-All the objectives which are ticked are met to a full extent.
 Perhaps I could have extended objective 7.4 and made the enemy AI more intelligent, for example, the enemies could work together to surround and trap the player, or they could run away when they're nearly out of HP.
 The flexible design of my code means that it would not be very difficult to implement this.

 In the end I did not have time to implement the ability to pause the game.
 If I wanted to implement it, I would add a new entity inside GameScreen.show, with a ButtonComp that calls a new function GameScreen.pause.
 This function would add some new entities to the engine to display the pause overlay and the resume and main menu buttons.
 To actually pause the game I think it would be as simple as disabling TimeSys, as that would stop all the animation and actions from progressing.
 However, it should also disable some other systems so that they are not wasting resources doing nothing.
 The resume button would call a GameScreen.resume function that does the opposite of GameScreen.pause.
 The main menu button would call game.setScreen<MenuScreen>().